 - Hay – Circa 18%

-Hay or haylage
+Hay or Haylage

 This is essential during the winter months or where there is not enough access to pasture.
 When working out how much hay or haylage is required when there is little to no grazing, take the amount of forage being provided and take away the percentages above.
 For example, 1.22kg of hay minus 18% = 1kg of dry matter.